mP1/j2cl-maven-plugin/Readme.md

 leaves are completed successfully dependencies or the project only requiring them can be attempted.
 Eventually the only outstanding artifact or dependency is the project itself.

 The plugin will create a separate directory for each artifact, using the maven coordinates and a HASH of all dependencies.
 This means any time a dependency changes for any reason, any artifacts that reference it will also change and they will be processed once more which is the desired so that changes are included in the final output.
-Processing a single dependency potentially involves numerous steps, as each is performed a directory which includes a number prefix is created.
-These sub directories will include a log file including all output for that step along with further files and directories.
+Processing a single dependency potentially involves numerous tasks, as each is performed a directory which includes a number prefix is created.
+These sub directories will include a log file including all output for that task along with further files and directories.
 These logs will be useful if anything goes wrong.

-Every single step for every single artifact will have its own log file under its own step directory under the directory for that artifact named according to the scheme mentioned above.
+Every single task for every single artifact will have its own log file under its own task directory under the directory for that artifact named according to the scheme mentioned above.

-Note that the directory for each step will only include an empty directory indicating the status or outcome of that particular step.
+Note that the directory for each task will only include an empty directory indicating the status or outcome of that particular task.
 Possible outcomes include

 - !ABORTED
 - !FAILED
 - !SKIPPED
 - !SUCCESSFUL

-These are useful as a quick mechanism to find the individual failing step, with the `log.txt` containing further details.
+These are useful as a quick mechanism to find the individual failing task, with the `log.txt` containing further details.

-## Step 0 Hashing
+## Task 0 Hashing

-The first step whenever a dependency processing begins is to compute the hash which is then combined with the maven coordinates and used to create a directory if one did not previously exist.
+The first task whenever a dependency processing begins is to compute the hash which is then combined with the maven coordinates and used to create a directory if one did not previously exist.

 ### hash.txt

-The hash step directory will also include a `hash.txt` file which contains all the items used to produce the hash.
+The hash task directory will also include a `hash.txt` file which contains all the items used to produce the hash.
 The contents are also useful as a reference to discover which other dependencies were required by this particular dependency, note the order of this listing matches the order dependencies are declared in the POM in a depth first ordering.

 ```txt
 compile-source-root: annotations